neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 ***Q: How many points of divergence are there?***

-***Q: If there are fewer branch points between two species, do they have more or fewer differences in their genetic sequence?***
+***Q: If there are fewer branch points between two species, do they have more or fewer differences in their mtDNA sequence?***

-***Q: What information could you not get from comparing mtDNA sequences between species?
-    - which species is ancestral to the other
-    - how many differences there are between the sequences
-    - how long ago the species diverged from a common ancestor***

-***Q: Given the sequences shown from [the two FASTA files](#fasta-files), why would it be difficult to determine differences in the genetic sequence between species?***
+***Q: Given the sequences shown in [the two FASTA files](#fasta-files) that you already examined, why would it be difficult to determine differences in the genetic sequence between species?***

 ⏸️ PAUSE here for class-wide discussion